MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/locations/locations.md

 - MOE150
 - MED150
 ms.assetid: 2379e72c-a7da-4e3f-932a-12d431a0a284
-description: "Overview of all of the ways that you can include your organization's locations Microsoft Search in Bing work results"
+description: "Overview of all of the ways that you can include your organization's locations Microsoft Searc work results"
 ---

 # Locations